roman-corgi/corgidrp/docs/source/l1_to_l2b_e2e.rst

 This script ensures that the `corgidrp` pipeline correctly processes L1 data into L2b.
 The validation step confirms that the output matches expected results, ensuring data integrity.

-The test can be run using command-line arguments.
+There are several ways to run test:

 1. Using pytest

 .. code-block:: python

         # From the root directory of corgidrp
         pytest tests/test_l1_to_l2b.py -v

 2. Direct execution

 .. code-block:: python

          # Run the script directly with default paths
         python tests/test_l1_to_l2b.py
         # Or specify custom paths
         python tests/test_l1_to_l2b.py --tvacdata_dir /path/to/CGI_TVAC_Data --outputdir /path/to/output

 Output